shawnusaf/MELODIES-MONET/docs/getting_started/new_to_python.rst

 We have created a conda-forge release of MELODIES MONET to make installation very simple.
 Conda is a package manager and environment management system.
-Please refer to `Installing and Managing Python with Conda <https://foundations.projectpythia.org/foundations/conda.html>`__ to learn more about Conda.
+Please refer to `Installing and Managing Python with Conda on Project Pythia <https://foundations.projectpythia.org/foundations/conda.html>`__ to learn more about Conda.